ishaqadenali/SVRG-Pytorch/README.md

 pytorch version 1.1.

-autograd
+autograd (if you want to run the MNIST Example.
+I had trouble using the built in pytorch dataloader).

 ## Example
-In the example file, we train a feedforward neural network to classify [MNIST](http://yann.lecun.com/exdb/mnist/).
+In the example file, we train a feedforward neural network to classify [MNIST](http://yann.lecun.com/exdb/mnist/) digits.